DariaWelt/Intelligent_placer/README.md

 - replace naive algorithm of placing with the arranging of objects by parallel transfer
 - use physics solutions: place objects randomly to polygon and use potential field method

-## Improved in version 1
+## Improved in version 2
-- new method od placing objects: objects are placed recursively with movements and rotations by 5 degree per iteration
+- implemented new method od placing objects: objects are placed recursively with movements and rotations by 5 degree per iteration
-- modified classification method: now contours get less impact and descriptors - more
+- modified classification method: now contours get less impact and descriptors - more, calculated distances of pairs and only "good" pairs are considered
+- added exceptional check for red circle and blue phone(rectangle)
 - resized input images so algorithm works faster
 - started implementation of genetic algo for placing problem
-- dataset extended
+- extended dataset (added more examples with rotations and included example with shadow impact where algorithm don't work)

 ## Improvements todo from version 2
+- add the ability to parallelize evaluations in brute force parallel-rotate solution
 - implement genetic algo
-- add to dataset examples with shadow impact
+- add exceptional check for keychain pass
-- evaluate precicion, accuracy and recall automatically (manual for now)
+- evaluate precicion, accuracy and recall automatically (only manual for now)